 The key figures who feature in the narrative are Mathuna, the Savage Queen (whose tribe was 'once a power in the land'); Governor Davey (the eccentric and blundering, though kind-hearted administrator); John Whitehouse (the native protector); Michael Howe and Mosquito (bushrangers); Samuel Biddle ('the woman-hater') and Miss O'Callighan (the 'sarpint').

-- NB: The character Mathuna is drawn from the real-life Aboriginal woman, Truganini, considered to be the last "full blood" Palawa (Tasmanian Aborigine).
+NB: The character Mathuna is drawn from the real-life Aboriginal woman, Truganini, considered to be the last 'full blood' Palawa (Tasmanian Aborigine) [terminology used at the time].